NoamRa/sunny-notification-bot/README.md

 Telegram bot that notifies when it's sunny - https://t.me/SunnyNotificationBot
 ![Sunny notification bot demo](docs/notification_example.png)

-This bot is still in alpha, and you must be added to allow list in order to interact with it.
+This bot is still in beta, and you must be added to allow list in order to interact with it.
 Feel free to clone and run locally.

+There's also a [web app](https://noamra.github.io/sunny-notification-bot/), but it doesn't send notification.

 ### User manual